AAChartModel/AAChartKit/README.md

 ## Preface

  ***AAChartKit*** is the `Objective-C` version of [AAInfographics](https://github.com/AAChartModel/AAChartKit-Swift) which is an object-oriented set of easy-to-use and extremely elegant chart drawing controls, based on the popular open source front-end chart library *Highcharts*.
 AAChartKit makes it extremely easy to create a wide set of charts quickly and without any hassle.
-All you must do is: create a `AAChartView object`, add a `AAChartModel object`.
+All you must do is: create a `AAChartView object`, then add a `AAChartModel object`.
+That's it.
 This gives you a chart that should fit all your needs.

 ***
 ## Features